-Join Terri Wagner for an in-depth discussion in this video What is scope creep?, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video What is scope creep?, part of Project Management: Preventing Scope Creep.

 Have you ever been on a project where the client was eager to add more and more features, or more functionality.
 But not so eager to add budget and schedule?
 During consulting and training engagements, it's amazing how often I've seen this happen.
 The challenge of every project is to make it work and be successful within the project boundaries.
 The classic boundaries monitored, are the scope, cost and schedule.
 These three elements of a project are known to work in tandem with one another.